-When it comes to attraction, there are lots of things that affect how much we’re drawn to someone, sexually.
-As a sex therapist, this is something I discuss in my practice a lot — and it can differ from the experience of sexual desire.
-In this post, I’m deep-diving into two key factors that affect how we become sexually attracted to someone (plus going through a few bonus factors).
+When it comes to sexual attraction, there are lots of things that affect how much we’re drawn to someone.
+As a sex therapist and coach, this is something I discuss a lot with my clients — and it can differ from the experience of sexual desire.
+In this post, I’m deep-diving into two key factors that affect how we become sexually attracted to someone (plus a few extra bonus factors).

 My hope is that this post gives you a better understanding of the psychology behind sexual attraction and how complex it truly can be.